George Lamsa: History and views

 Lamsa was a member of the Assyrian Church of the East, a Syriac church that uses the Peshitta as its Bible.
 Some of the modern Assyrian people speak a modern form of the classical Syriac language called Northeastern Neo-Aramaic.
 The Peshitta was written in classical Syriac, a dialect of Middle Aramaic, which is in turn a Semitic language.
 The language spoken in the first century would have been Old Aramaic, like the Judeo-Aramaic language, while Ancient Aramaic like Biblical Aramaic was used in Old Testament times.

 Lamsa was a strong advocate of a belief traditionally held by part of that Church; that the Aramaic New Testament of the Peshitta was the original source text, and that the Greek texts were translated from it.
 According to Lamsa, "Aramaic was the colloquial and literary language of Palestine, Syria, Asia Minor and Mesopotamia, from the fourth century B. C. to the ninth century A. D." This view of the Assyrian Church regarding the Language of the New Testament is rejected by mainstream scholarship, but Lamsa's views won support among some churches such as The Way.

 Lamsa further claimed that while most of the Old Testament was written in Hebrew, the original was lost and the present Hebrew version, the Masoretic Text, was re-translated from the Peshitta.

 Lamsa produced his own translation of the Bible in the form of The Holy Bible from Ancient Eastern Manuscripts, which is commonly called the Lamsa Bible.

 Translation of Matthew 19:24 with the word 'rope', instead of 'camel'

-The Aramaic word for 'camel' is written identically to the word for 'rope.'
+According to Lamsa, the Aramaic word for 'camel' is written similarly to the word for 'rope.'
 Matthew 19:24, according to Lamsa, is correctly translated as, 'It is easier for a rope to go through the eye of a needle than for a rich man to enter into the Kingdom of God.'